Band energy landscapes in twisted homobilayers of transition metal dichalcogenides: Interlayer hybridization models

 \section{Interlayer hybridization models}

-To determine modulation of valence band edges at $\Gamma$ and K-points and conduction band edge at K-point in twisted TMD homobilayers, we, first, establish effective Hamiltonians describing the interlayer coupling of the corresponding states in aligned AP- and P-bilayers for a given lateral offset $\bm{r}_0$ and interlayer distance $d$ between the layers.
+To determine modulation of valence band edges at $\Gamma$, K-valleys and conduction band edge at K- and Q-valleys in twisted TMD homobilayers, we, first, establish effective Hamiltonians describing the interlayer coupling of the corresponding states in aligned AP- and P-bilayers for a given lateral offset $\bm{r}_0$ and interlayer distance $d$ between the layers (see Fig. \ref{fig:stackings_supl}).
 In these effective Hamiltonians we use translational symmetry of the aligned bilayers and represent all matrix elements in terms of Fourier series over reciprocal vectors of a TMD monolayer, keeping only the lowest harmonics and accounting for symmetry of restrictions.